The Rule of 300 is a shortcut that enables you to estimate how much money you’ll need for retirement or to achieve financial independence.

 The maths behind the Rule of 300 is based on a safe withdrawal rate (SWR) of 4% a year.

-The SWR is said to be the money you can theoretically spend every year from your portfolio without (too much) risk of running out before you die.
+As you probably know, the SWR is said to be the money you can spend every year from your portfolio without (too much) risk of it running out before you die.

-To say the safe withdrawal rate is controversial is an understatement.
+Now, to say the safe withdrawal rate is controversial is an understatement.
 It’s the personal finance equivalent of the Kennedy assassination.
-Different people take it to mean different things, which may even be contrary to the original research.
+People take it to mean different things, some of which may be contrary to the original research.

-Some are dubious because it’s based on US investment returns, which have been strong compared to the global average.
+Some people are sceptical because it’s based on US investment returns for starters, which have been strong versus the global average.
 They say 4% is too high.

-Finally, old active investing luddites like me presume we’ll never touch our capital, but rather live off our income.
-We often coincidentally target the same income yield of around 4%, even though the key SWR research was based on potentially spending everything.
+Finally, some investing Luddites like me presume we’ll never touch our capital, but rather live off our income.
+We often coincidentally target an income yield of around 4%, even though the SWR research was based on spending everything.

 Roll your own Rule of Whatever

-I’m not proposing to solve the SWR debate today.
-Just know that you can tweak the Rule of 300 to suit your own beliefs by reworking the maths above.
+I’m not proposing to win the SWR debate today.
+Just know that you can tweak the Rule of 300 to suit your own beliefs by reworking the maths to suit.

 - Want to target 5% a year as your withdrawal rate?
-You can use a ‘Rule of 240’ to estimate how big your pot must be.
+Then you can use a ‘Rule of 240’ to estimate how big your pot must be.

 - Think 3% is more like it?
 For you it’s the ‘Rule of 400’.

-Personally though, I’d stick to the Rule of 300.
+Personally though, I’m sticking to the Rule of 300.

-You’ll read all kinds of authoritative sounding comments about what is the best number to use for either the SWR or as a multiplier.
+You’ll read all kinds of authoritative-sounding comments about what is the best number to use for either the SWR or as a rule of 300 multiplier.

-Reflect on them but understand nobody knows because we don’t know how your investments will pan out, how long you’ll live, and nor how much money will really be required in the future for a decent standard of living.
+Reflect on them, certainly.
+But understand that nobody knows, because we can’t be sure how our investments will pan out, how long we’ll live, nor how much money will really be required in the future for a decent standard of living.

 Not one rule to rule them all